 1. Routes and positioning

-External Route Preference: Where possible, pipes should be routed outside the building to reduce the risk of gas leaks inside.
+External routing preference: If possible, pipes should be routed outside the building to reduce the risk of gas leaks inside.

-Distance from openings: Must be installed at least 30 cm from doors, windows, vents and other openings to prevent gas accumulation in the event of a leak.
+Distance from openings: They must be installed at least 30 cm from doors, windows, vents and other openings to prevent gas accumulation in the event of a leak.

 1.1 Positioning on the facade